-- Calling emergency services - Ensuring first aid qualifications and insurance are up to date, - Ensuring supplies of first aid materials are available at various locations and are regularly checked - Ensuring that the locations of materials are known to all members of staff - Ensuring the accident book is maintained, - · Ensuring that the health care plan is maintained and updated - Ensuring there is a first aider present when pupils are in school
+- Looking after first aid equipment. - Ensuring supplies of first aid materials are available at various locations and are regularly checked. - Ensuring that the locations of materials are known to all members of staff. - Ensuring the accident book is maintained. - Ensuring that the health care plan is maintained and updated.